bsrblt/currency-calculator/README.md

 # Demo currency changer

-basic useges of useState, useEffect and Typescript.
+practice usage of useState, useEffect and Typescript.